-Beginning with the student's perspective, an author follows basic guidelines to develop a story for a student.
-These guidelines are intended as a starting point and frame of reference, which may require modification in reference to individual students and situations.

-Social stories are written well within a student's comprehension level, using vocabulary and print size appropriate for a student's ability.

-Social stories are comprised of three types of short, direct sentences: descriptive, directive, and perspective sentences.
-Each serves a special purpose in a social story.
+Beginning with the student's perspective, an author follows basic guidelines to develop a story.
+Social stories are written well within a student's comprehension level, using vocabulary and print size appropriate for his or her ability.
+The stories comprise three types of short, direct sentences: descriptive, directive, and perspective, with each serving a special purpose.

 Descriptive sentences relate what people do in a given situation, and why.
-Social stories often begin with these statements to "paint the social backdrop" of the targeted situation.
-They may describe a setting, an activity step-by-step, and/or the people involved.
-It is important for an author to remain objective without assuming the reaction of the observer.
-For example, "The children play games at recess," instead of "Recess games are fun."
-From this viewpoint, social stories assist students in focusing on relevant cues.
+Social stories often begin with these statements, to "paint the social backdrop" of the targeted situation.
+They may describe a setting, an activity step by step, and/or the people involved.
+It is important for an author to remain objective and not assume the reaction of the observer -- for example, use "The children play games at recess" instead of "Recess games are fun."
+Thus, social stories can assist students in focusing on relevant cues.
 For example:

 The bell rings when recess is finished.
 The children stand in a line by the door.
 They wait for the teacher to come.